seongheon-96/seongheon-96.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I’m a second-year PhD student in the Computer Sciences department at the University of Wisconsin-Madison, where I am fortunate to be advised by Prof. [Sharon Yixuan Li](https://scholar.google.com/citations?user=QSTd1oUAAAAJ&hl=en&oi=ao).
+I’m a second-year PhD student in the Computer Sciences department at the University of Wisconsin-Madison, where I am fortunate to be advised by Prof. [Sharon Li](https://scholar.google.com/citations?user=QSTd1oUAAAAJ&hl=en&oi=ao).
 Previously, I completed my MS degree at Yonsei University in the Electrical and Electronic Engineering department under the supervision of Prof. [Kwanghoon Sohn](https://scholar.google.com/citations?user=zEtk0QsAAAAJ&hl=en) and Prof. [Kibok Lee](https://scholar.google.com/citations?user=6wwWRdEAAAAJ&hl=en).

-My research interests lie broadly in **safe and reliable foundation models**, with a current focus on large language models, multi-modal language models, and diffusion models.
-By "reliable," I mean developing methods that help users better trust model outputs.
-Specifically, my work centers on:
+My research focuses on making foundation models (LLMs, LVLMs, and VLAs) safe and reliable in real-world deployment.
+Specifically, I study **why and how these models fail** through:

-* Detecting and mitigating hallucinations and errors
+- Detecting and mitigating erroneous generation
-* Uncertainty quantification
-* Interpretability

-I am also interested in applying these techniques to broader challenges, including the design of more accurate reward and training signals for post-training and self-verification/improvement.

-:mega: *I am actively seeking internship opportunities for Summer 2026.
-Please feel free to reach out if there is a potential fit!*
+- Reasoning about failure modes
+- Latent space interpretability

+These are crucial for preventing catastrophic failures in human-facing and industrial applications, and for enabling robust agentic systems to stop, replan, and incorporate human intervention in an interpretable way.
+I am also broadly interested in multimodal models and post-training.